Panama City Beach Military Divorce Attorney

 Knowledgeable Legal Representation for Florida Divorce Cases

-The divorce process in Florida is always complicated, but if either you or your spouse are members of the U.S. military forces, you can expect to face additional challenges for your divorce proceedings.
-Because both federal and state laws can apply in military divorce cases, you’ll need an exceptionally skilled family lawyer to navigate the difficulties on your behalf.
+Divorce is always complicated; but if either you or your spouse are members of the U.S. military forces, then you can expect to face additional challenges for your divorce proceedings.
+Federal and state laws can both apply in military divorce cases, so you’ll need an exceptionally skilled military divorce lawyer to navigate the difficulties on your behalf.

 From helping you determine Tricare healthcare coverage to dividing parental responsibility when one parent is deployed, our Panama City Beach military divorce attorneys can simplify the process for you.
 No challenge is too daunting for our team at The Virga Law Firm, P.A., and we’re committed to helping you find a fresh start after your military marriage comes to an end.

-Here are just a few of the reasons you should consider our family law firm:
+Here are just a few of the reasons you should consider our law firm for your military divorce:

 - Over 80 years of combined legal experience

 - Responsive, 24/7 service that works around your schedule

 - Included in National Trial Lawyers Top 100

 Because members of the military are required to move so frequently, we often find that military divorces are bogged down by jurisdictional disputes.
 When you can’t agree where to bring the divorce action, our experienced Panama City Beach military divorce lawyers will evaluate your unique circumstances and help you make a decision on the right jurisdiction.

 Similar to civilian divorces, military divorces allow for the marriage to end without fault.
 However, in order to file in Florida family law court, you’ll need to demonstrate that either you or your spouse are Florida residents, or that you have been stationed in Florida for 6 months or more.
 You may also be able to file out-of-state, as long as you can prove that Florida is still listed as your state of residency.